McCarthyFinch/owljs/README.md

 (Assuming you git cloned owljs into ~/repos/)

+Optionally, install the FaCT++ Reasoner by download the appropriate library for your operating system from the [FaCT++ Google Drive folder](https://drive.google.com/drive/u/1/folders/0B688Ilel_jz_OVktYU5SdGpsek0), and then copying "libFaCTPlusPlusJNI.jnilib" to "/Library/Java/Extensions", or the logical equivalent based on your OS and location of Java installation.

 # Getting started

 You can use the pre-packaged scripts without any knowledge of the